oarepo/data-renderer/README.md

  of data, the second one would match any path ending with ``people/firstName``.

-### Overriding parts of definition
+### Overriding parts of layout

-It might be useful to be able to override the definition for selected paths.
+It might be useful to be able to override the layout for selected paths.
-To do this, pass ``:pathDefinitions`` property.
+To do this, pass ``:pathLayouts`` property.

 The value of the property is either:

- * object with keys (same as slot names but without the 'element' prefix) and value the definition of the object at the given path
+ * object with keys (same as slot names but without the 'element' prefix) and value the layout of the object at the given path
- * function taking ``({context, definition, data, paths})``
+ * function taking ``({context, layout, data, paths})``
    and returning
-   - the definition
+   - the layout
    - ``null`` if the element should not be rendered at all
    - ``undefined`` to use dynamic rendering on the element